-If the installation of Tower fails, please contact Ansible Support via the Red Hat Customer Portal at https://access.redhat.com/.
+If the installation of Tower fails and you are a customer who has purchased a valid license for Ansible Tower, please contact Ansible via the Red Hat Customer portal at https://access.redhat.com/.

-6.3 Changing the Password
+6.4 Changing the Password

 Once installed, if you log into the Tower instance via SSH, the default admin password is provided in the prompt.
 You can then change it with the following command (as root or as AWX user):